Taxation in Afghanistan

-This article refers to the practice of taxation in Afghanistan.
+Taxation in Afghanistan includes corporate taxes and income taxes.

 Corporate taxes

 All companies, no matter what kind of legal form the company is, are required to pay a corporate tax at the rate of 20 percent.
 It can be found in the 4th article of the Afghan Income Tax law.

 Value-added tax (VAT)

 In 2014, the parliament of Afghanistan worked closely with the International Monetary Fund to raise the domestic revenues and therefore added a value-added tax (VAT) of 10 percent.
 Although, the existing law does not include all goods and services (hotels are affected for example), the government is planning to broaden this tax.
 VAT affects both domestic business people and their trade partners.
-The domestic tax payer is obliged to pay the VAT on the taxable supply and the importer is obliged to pay the VAT on the taxable imports.
-VAT will replace the business receipts tax for all imports once implemented.
+The domestic taxpayer is obliged to pay the VAT on the taxable supply and the importer is obliged to pay the VAT on the taxable imports.

 Business receipt tax (BRT)

 Afghanistan has many different tax rates of business receipt tax on their goods and services.
 The size of the business receipt tax depends on which kind of company and how large the company is.
 Lowest BRT has travel agents, culture, smaller restaurants and commodities with a tax rate of 4 percent.
 The larger restaurants, hotels and club halls have to pay 5 percent in business receipt tax.
 That tax rate was increased during 2015, from 2 percent to 4 percent, when the government wanted to increase the state revenues to finance the increased need for aid and foreign arms.